Robert-van-Engelen/Forth500/manual.md

 `FLOOR` returns _r_ truncated towards negative values.

-`FDMS` returns the degrees (or hours) dd, minutes mm and seconds ss as a fraction.  `FDEG` performs the opposite.
+`FDMS` returns the degrees (or hours) dd with the minutes mm and seconds ss as a fraction.  `FDEG` performs the opposite.
 For example, `36.09055e0 FDMS` returns 36.052598 or 36° 5' 25.98".
 The `FDEG` and `FDMS` words are also useful for time conversions.